Associate Professor, Industrial and Systems Engineering

-Dr. Jennifer Pazour’s research and teaching interests focus on the development and use of analytical models to guide decision making for supply chain and logistics challenges.
+Dr. Jennifer Pazour’s research and teaching interests focus on the development and use of mathematical models to guide decision making for supply chain and logistics challenges.
 Her research has made contributions to military logistics, distribution and transportation systems, healthcare logistics, on-demand supply chains, and peer-to-peer resource sharing systems.
+To close the gap between current distribution operations and customer expectations, a recent focus of her team is rethinking supply chain design to meet the demands of modern distribution.
 For more information, please see Dr. Pazour's publications and website: https://jenpazour.wordpress.com/

-Jen fundamentally considers herself a modeler, who develops mathematical representations of real-world systems and preocesses in order to better understand, design, and operate such systems and processes.
-Thus, her research approach is (1) to develop models that encompass the primary trade-o ffs in the system, (2) to understand structural properties and to discover solution approaches to solve the models, and (3) to conduct experiments that use the developed models and approaches to provide policy recommendations and managerial insights.
+Jen fundamentally considers herself a modeler, whose core intellectual strength is in the development of mathematical representations of complex systems and processes to better understand the implications of their design and operation.
+Thus, her research approach is (1) to develop models encompassing the primary trade-offs in the system, (2) to understand structural properties and to discover solution approaches to solve the models, and then (3) to conduct experiments that use the developed models and approaches to provide policy recommendations and managerial insights.

 Military Logistics: Sea-basing is a strategy implemented by the United States Military that allows the Joint Forces to be supported from the sea.
-From a logistics perspective, sea-basing will transform a set of vessels into floating distribution centers that are responsible for ful lling supply orders from troops on shore.
-Sea-based logistics operate in a challenging and uncertain environment and have unique mission characteristics; consequently, sea-based logistics require the development of speci c logistics models.
-Through a Young Investigator Award from the Office of Naval Research, Dr. Pazour is working with a team of graduate and undergraduate researchers to conduct research on the design of responsive sea-based logistics delivery systems with imperfect visibility.
-In doing so, they are developing descriptive models to characterize and to understand how and why cargo holds evolve from a highly organized state to a disorganized state.
-Given imperfect information about the location, quantity, and expected delivery requests, the research team is also developing prescriptive models to determine which items, and in what quantity, should be pre-staged on the flight deck.
+From a logistics perspective, sea-basing will transform a set of vessels into floating distribution centers that are responsible for fulfilling supply orders from troops on shore.
+Sea-based logistics operate in a challenging and uncertain environment and have unique mission characteristics; consequently, sea-based logistics require the development of specific logistics models.
+Through a Young Investigator Award from the Office of Naval Research, Dr. Pazour's team of graduate and undergraduate researchers conducted research on the design of responsive sea-based logistics delivery systems with imperfect visibility.
+In doing so, they developed descriptive models to characterize and to understand how and why cargo holds evolve from a highly organized state to a disorganized state.
+Given imperfect information about the location, quantity, and expected delivery requests, the research team developed prescriptive models to determine which items, and in what quantity, should be pre-staged on the flight deck.
 They then use their developed models, solution algorithms, and structural results to quantify and evaluate logistics system design, to analyze the trade-offs associated with operating in a complex and uncertain environment, and to inform direction for future technology and process innovations.

 Peer-to-Peer Resource Sharing Systems: A novel way to increase resource efficiency is through the use of existing, idle capacity.
 A Peer-to-Peer Resource Sharing System is one where a resource owned by an individual is collectively shared with a group of users.
 The shared resource can be a physical resource (like a power drill) or a human resource (like the ability to perform a task).
 Peer-to-Peer Resource Sharing Systems are one aspect of the sharing economy and collaborative consumption.
 A long-term research goal is to improve understanding of Peer-to-Peer Resource Sharing Systems through the development and use of novel mathematical models.
 Intial funding of this work is through a National Science Foundation EAGER grant.
 A Faculty Early Career Development (CAREER) grant from NSF supports her research focusing on novel methods to coordinate decentralized distribution resources on-demand through customized recommendations made to multiple suppliers simultaneously and to quantify the impact of supplier choice on platform efficiency, effectiveness, and equity.